greg-han/myplace/README.md

-# myplace
+# myPlace
 ## A place where you can find your place.
 Welcome to myPlace!
 This is a place where you can find your place!
 It's called myplace and not your place because when you are in myPlace this place is your place!
 So when you are here, you will feel like this is "my" place (My as in you when you are considering this to be your own).
 You can customize your experience here and find what ti is that interests and drives you.

-#This is my personal project.
+# This is my personal project.
 It will be updated soon.
 I have ideas about how the profile system is going to work out but I don't want to add them yet.
 I still need to get the damn redux state to transfer through all of the components.